 Marte Feiring is Associate Professor at the Master’s programme on rehabilitation and habilitation, Faculty of Health Science, Oslo Metropolitan University (OsloMet), Norway, where she has worked since 2011.
 She holds a PhD in sociology from the University of Oslo on the history of rehabilitation and a bachelors degree in Occupational Therapy from Oslo and with 10 years clinical experience.
 Feiring has worked for 12 years in applied sciences and has generated and co-generated about 15 million NOK.
 Her research projects cover historical and critical perspectives on health policies, welfare services, professional and multi-professional knowledge, rehabilitation practices and civil movements.
 She has published 25 peer-reviewed articles and book chapters, and commissioned about 20 research reports.
 In addition to lecturing on the history and contemporary practices of rehabilitation including reablement, Feiring holds courses in user-involvement in research, qualitative methods, text analysis and academic writing at bachelor, master and PhD level.
 A particular area of interest relates to critical health and social research, where she applies sociological theories with an emphasis on French socio-cultural approaches, sociology of science as well as institutional and interactionist perspectives.

-Fanny Alexandra Jakobsen is an Associate Professor at VID /OSLOMET.
+Fanny Alexandra Jakobsen, PhD in Health Sciences, Associate Professor in Occupational therapy, at the Department of Rehabilitation Science and Health Technology, Faculty of Health Sciences at OSLOMET, Norway.
 Her work experience as a clinical occupational therapist includes community-based rehabilitation and reablement.
-Fanny has a master degree in Occupation and movement science from Norwegian University of Science and Technology (NTNU).
 Her research field is reablement, next of kin, and occupational science.
-As part of her Phd, she has published three papers about collaboration between health professionals and next of kin, and adult children’s experiences of family occupations following ageing parents’ functional decline.
+Field of research include collaboration between health professionals and next of kin, and adult children’s experiences of family occupations following ageing parents’ functional decline.